IkarosKappler/plotboilerplate/README.md

  * BezierPath counstructor (from an older implementation) fails.
 This needs to be refactored.
  * SVG resizing does not work in Firefox (aspect ratio is always kept, even if clip box changes).
 Please use PNGs until this is fixed.
  * The BBTree.iterator() fails if the tree is empty!
 (Demos)
  * The minifid BBTree and BBTreeCollection files do not export anything.
-The un-minified to.
+The un-minified does.
 Why that?
  * Currently no more known.
 Please report bugs.